nathanleclaire/tarzan/README.md

 tarzan --docker-binary-name docker.io -p 80
 ```

+#### Q: Will this work with Docker Hub private repositories?

+Yep!
+As long as the user you've authenticated as can push to the corresponding private Docker Hub repositories, `tarzan` will be able to push to them.
+The same caveats about true Automated Builds still apply of course.

 #### Q: Is there a shiny GUI or web interface so I can see the status of my builds?

 For now, STDOUT/STDERR logging is what `tarzan` offers.
 Eventually I want to expand it to have a (mostly pretty minimalistic, but useful) web interface.